-The 5G system shall be able to aggregate the UE data transfer via one access or a combination of accesses to provide the best user experience during an ongoing data transmission.
+The 3GPP system shall be able to aggregate the UE data transfer via one access or a combination of accesses to provide the best user experience during an ongoing data transmission.

-The 5G system shall be able to support the interworking with fixed broadband network.
+The 3GPP system shall support interworking with fixed broadband access network.

 NOTE: The specification of fixed broadband access network is outside the scope of 3GPP.Which evolution of fixed broadband access network architecture needs to be considered in stage 2.